-Term Definition and the same of th Distributions of cash or dividends on stock received from a Native Corporation to an: Individual Alaska Native; or Descendant of an Alaska Native.
+Term Definition Distributions of cash or dividends on stock received from a Native Corporation to an: Individual Alaska Native; or Descendant of an Alaska Native.

 Because this income is excluded, only the source of the income is verified.
 Types of proof include: